toddledev/documentation/docs/07-styling/03-styles-and-layout/index.md

 :::

 ## Text layout
-When working with text content, toddle defaults to **Text** layout:
+When working with text content, Nordcraft defaults to **Text** layout:
 - In CSS, this is called **flow layout**
 - Text flows naturally from left to right (in left-to-right languages)
 - Words wrap to the next line when they reach the container's edge